It only started rising to popularity in the 2000s, along with a slew of other hybrids that were the product of designer breeding.

-You are going to need to make time to socialize with the Beagleman, in order to make sure that it assimilates into the world efficiently.
+You are going to need to make time to socialize with the Beagleman, to make sure that it assimilates into the world efficiently.

 This may require time away from work, or one of your family members at home training the Beagleman themselves.

-Other things you will need to consider include its color, gender and your preferences on spaying/neutering.
+Other things you will need to consider include its colour, gender and your preferences on spaying/neutering.